-Sponsored by IOM3, with support from The Armourers & Brasiers' Company, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture on a materials, minerals, mining, packaging, clay technology, wood science or engineering related subject.
+Organised by IOM3, sponsored by The Worshipful Company of Armourers & Brasiers and the Henry Royce Institute, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture (12 to 15mins) on a materials, minerals, mining, packaging, clay technology, wood science or engineering related subject.

 Candidates compete in a series of heats organised by IOM3 Local Societies, from which regional finalists are selected to compete in the national final.
 The winner goes on to represent their country in the Young Persons' World Lecture Competition.